-The kitchen is located in the western corner of the house with original black and white painted pressed concrete flooring, curved to be flush with the built in cabinets and counter.
+The kitchen is located in the western corner of the house with black and white painted pressed concrete flooring, curved to be flush with the built in cabinets and counter.
 The cabinets and tongue and groove wood siding is painted white.
 Two windows over the sink overlook the side yard behind the garage, and the original built in wooden cabinets line the northeast wall next to the refrigerator.
-The kitchen is relatively small but has access to the attached garage and first floor bathroom.
+The kitchen is relatively small but has access to the carport and first floor bathroom.

-The only bathroom on the first floor is located between the kitchen and the study/office.
-The bathroom has one window looking into the garage and wooden tongue and groove siding and ceiling.
-The study/office is on the southwest corner of the first floor with two double hung windows looking out to Burbank Street, and one double hung window looking out to the side yard.
+The only restroom on the first floor is located between the kitchen and the study/office.
+The restroom has one window looking into the carport and wooden tongue and groove siding and ceiling.

+The study/office is on the southwest corner of the first floor with two double hung windows looking out to Burbank Street, and one double hung window looking out to the side yard in front of the carport.